A community relay event designed to celebrate the epic journey of the Atlantic Salmon taking place along the banks of the River Exe in September 2022.

 - Jo Salter, Tidelines

-‘Salmon guides’ will be on hand to share information and stories about the iconic fish, and there will be information points along the route, including Salmon Pool and Blackaller Weirs, staffed by representatives of the partner organisations.
-There will also be pop-up performances at the start and finish.
+‘Salmon guides’ were on hand to share information and stories about the iconic fish, and there were information points along the route, including Salmon Pool and Blackaller Weirs, staffed by representatives of the partner organisations.
+There were also pop-up performances at the start and finish.

 As a keystone species, Atlantic Salmon act as an indicator of the health of the environment, but factors such as changing water temperature, water quality and barriers to movement such as weirs, have all impacted their numbers in the Exe – whose name itself originally meant ‘river of fish’.
 There is now a ten-year ban on netting salmon in the Exe.